thecyberdragon/Python-Scripts/README.md

 ### Python Scripts
 These scripts are a mix of 'run it when you want it' and automated 'make life easier' scripts.

+#### cyber_tables
+An alternative to pandas, a Python module for performing data analysis, cleaning and aggregating data.

 #### downloads_sorter
 This script will automatically create folders in your downloads folder for each file extention in there and wrangle the files into the relevant folder.
 Modify line 3 to be your downloads folder.
 To make this most effective, I've placed a copy in my Windows startup path.
 Run -> shell:startup -> Copy into this folder.